America on the Move

 Among the 300 objects on view, highlights include:

 - “Jupiter,” a steam-powered locomotive built in 1876 for the Santa Cruz Railroad

 - 260-ton “1401” locomotive, which pulled President Franklin Roosevelt's funeral train on part of its journey to Washington, D.C.

-- a 1903 Winton, the first car driven across the U.S.—by H. Nelson Jackson and Sewall Crocker, with Bud the Dog as a passenger
+- 1903 Winton, the first car driven across the U.S.—by H. Nelson Jackson and Sewall Crocker, with Bud the Dog as a passenger

 Journey though the history of the United States to learn how transportation changed American lives and landscapes.
 See behind-the-scenes stories about collecting and preparing objects for the exhibition.
-A powerful search tool provides access to hundreds of objects in the transportation collections.
-Visit Web site Recommended: Flash, Windows Media Player or RealPlayer
+Discover hundreds of objects in our transportation collections.
+Visit the website.